Wang Yuanji: In popular culture

 Wang Yuanji is first introduced as a playable character in the seventh instalment of Koei's Dynasty Warriors video game series.
-She has also made her appearance as a playable character in both Warriors Orochi 3 and Warriors Orochi 4，as well as in Warriors All-Stars.
+She has also made her appearance as a playable character in both Warriors Orochi 3 and Warriors Orochi 4, as well as in Warriors All-Stars.
 Her personality is portrayed as calm, cool, and collected, with a slight tendency to punish people who are lazy and out of order.
-Her character voice role is filled by Kanae Itō.